Social distancing in networks: A web-based interactive experiment: Online Appendix

 \subsubsection{Aggregate level}

 In this section, we focus on the aggregate analysis of the decision data and conduct a set of nonparametric tests.
 Since individual observations are correlated at the group level, our unit of observation is a group of 5 participants.
 Recall that we have 80 groups in total, equally distributed across 8 treatments.
 For each group, we calculate the average proportion of participants that practice social distancing in the last 10 rounds of both parts of the experiment.
 Below, we refer to this average as `distancing levels'.
 We discard the first 10 rounds of both parts of the experiment because our participants display clear convergence behavior.
 In particular, by round 11, in both Baseline and Intervention, at least 80\% of participants converge to a particular strategy in all treatments.
 Further details on convergence behavior is in Section \ref{sec:robustness_convergence}.
-Section \ref{sec:robustness_aggregate} shows that the key results below are robust to including all 20 rounds of both parts of the experiment.
+All key results below are also robust to including all 20 rounds of both parts of the experiment.

-\textbf{Results.} \Cref{tab:nonparametric_analysis} presents the results of the non-parametric tests -- Mann-Whitney U-test (MW)~\citeplatex{MW_1947_a} for unmatched samples and Wilcoxon Signed-Rank test (WSR)~\citeplatex{W_1992a} for matched samples.
-Samples are matched when they are generated by the same set of groups (e.g. comparing distancing levels in Baseline with those in Intervention after the introduction of a fine).
-On the other hand, when we make comparisons across groups from different treatments (e.g. those that were exposed to the low rate of contagion versus the high rate) then samples are independent or unmatched.
-Section \ref{sec:robustness_aggregate} shows that all of the findings of this section are robust to using parametric analogs of these non-parametric tests.
+\Cref{tab:nonparametric_analysis} presents the results of the non-parametric tests.
+All of the findings of this section are robust to using parametric analogs of these non-parametric tests.
 In our aggregate analysis, we test the set of hypotheses in Section \ref{sec:model}.
 Note that we cannot test \Cref{theor:risk_aversion,,theor:social_values} here, which are instead covered in Section \ref{sec:analysis_individual}.

 Part 1 of \Cref{tab:nonparametric_analysis} shows that the data from the Baseline from fine and nudge treatments can be pulled together as these samples are statistically identical at all conventional significance levels.
 This result is robust to various specifications.

 \afterpage{ \LTleft{-10mm} \begin{ThreePartTable} \begin{TableNotes} \item Null Hypothesis: for each hypothesis, sample \#1 and sample \#2 appear consecutively \textit{in italics}; Alt: either 2-sided or 1-sided alternative, a 1-sided alternative is always s.t. median(sample \#1) $>$ median(sample \#2); Test: Mann-Whitney U-test (MW) for unmatched samples and Wilcoxon Signed-Rank test (WSR) for matched samples; n: the number of observations per sample, where one observation is one group of 5 subjects; $\Delta \bar{X}$: difference in means between the two samples; $\Delta \tilde{X}$: difference in medians between the two samples; p-val: p-value for the test of the Null Hypothesis against the Alternative; Sig: significance of the test where * -- 10\%, ** -- 5\%, *** -- 1\%. \end{TableNotes}